rarths/sparkles/README.md

 If you are using the default top-flash its a good idea to put the ouput in your footer.
 In that way you make sure you're not excluding any flashing messages.

-The messages is using CSS3 Animations and are not supported by IE -9.
+The messages is using CSS3 Animations to be gone in 5s.
+CSS3 Animations is supported by IE 10+.

 By Robin Hansson (robin@rarths.net)